dotink/sage/external/docs/classes/Dotink/Sage/TokenParser/TokenAuthor.md

 #### <span style="color:#3e6a6e;">parse()</span>

-Parses the value into an information array
+Parses the value into usable information

 ###### Parameters